nuuuwan/news_lk3_data/README.md

 The expansion will be the company’s second international launch after it entered Nepal last year.

-Ather will set up an experience centre through a partnership with Evolution Auto Pvt Ltd, a joint venture between Sensex Capital Partners, Atman Group and Sri Lanka-based Sino Lanka Private Ltd, the company mentioned in a press release.
+Ather will set up an experience centre through a partnership with Evolution Auto Pvt Ltd, a joint venture between Sensei Capital Partners, Atman Group and Sri Lanka-based Sino Lanka Private Ltd, the company mentioned in a press release.

 Evolution Auto will serve as the company’s national distributor and will manage Ather Energy’s sales and service operations in Sri Lanka.